During extreme winter storms or flood events,

 Boil Water Advisories

-Citizens who use a municipal water supply should contact their water provider for details regarding any boil water advisories.
+Residents who use a municipal water supply should contact their water provider for details regarding any boil water advisories.
 If you are in Buncombe County or the City of Asheville and you do not use a private well system for your water source, visit the City of Asheville’s water advisory alert page for scheduled outages and boil water advisories.
 You can also sign up for AVL Alerts to receive boil water advisories via text.

 Residential, Business, and Special Events